VladFo01/chatbot-backend/README.md

 - MongoDB is used for users, chat history, and file metadata
 - WebSocket chat requires JWT token (get from login/register)
 - Document processing is async (background task placeholder)
-- Update CORS and secrets for production

-## License

-MIT